j2store/userguide/store.md

     Setting this option to *Yes* will automatically update the latest exchange values for the currency that is being dealt with.
 For e.g., the daily exchange values of INR against US $ will be updated automatically.

+* Default Weight Measurement

+    Select the default weight measurement in use for any country from the available options.
+(Kilograms, Grams, Ounce, Pounds)

+* Default Length Measurement

+    Select the default length measurement in use for any country from the available options.
+(Centimetre, Inch, Millimetre)